peterruler/A-Medical-AI-Chat/README.md

 # Prerequisites
 - install ollama https://ollama.com
+- From URL: https://ollama.ai/ - install for your system
 - choose the models for yur domain: https://ollama.com/library
 - mistral is in german
 - `ollama run mistral:latest` first call downloads model and runs it
 - same command to run a prompt
 - Bookmark the olama terminal in dock
+- Check in a terminal: `ollama -v`
+- `ollama list` lists the installed models

 # Test commandline chat
-- `ollama run biomistral` 7b - german
+- `ollama run biomistral` 7b - german, then alk sth. in german, see example prompts further down

 # Exit chat
 - stop commmandline chat by typing: `/bye`